 Instructions

-Into a big measuring cup or a small mixing bowl, add the buttermilk, vanilla extract, vegetable oil, and sour cream, and mix with a whisk.
+Into a large measuring cup or a small mixing bowl, add the buttermilk, vanilla extract, vegetable oil, and sour cream, and mix with a whisk.

-Step 2: Then into a medium mixing bowl, add the flour and baking powder.
-Mix with a whisk until combined.
+Then into a medium mixing bowl, add the flour, baking powder, and salt.
+Mix with a whisk until combined

-Step 3: Into a big mixing bowl, add the soft butter, and sugar.
+In a large mixing bowl, add the soft butter and sugar.
 Mix with an electric hand mixer until creamy and smooth for about 2 minutes.

-Step 4: Add the room temperature eggs and mix until well combined.
+Add the room-temperature eggs and mix until well combined.

 Then add ½ of the dry mixture and ½ of the wet mixture into the butter mixer and mix it until almost combined.

-Step 6: Divide the mixture in half sift the cocoa powder into one half of the cake mixture and mix until just combined.
+Divide the mixture in half sift the cocoa powder into one-half of the cake mixture and mix until just combined.
 Don't overmix.

 Melt dark chocolate and heavy cream in a small to medium mixing bowl in the microwave for about 50 seconds.